 ‘Yah, kind, because he was guilty.
 He knew he’d done it.’

 Nick’s way of thinking left Anne perplexed.
-She realised then how different they were in rationalising simple matters.
+She realised how different they were in rationalising simple matters.

 ---------

 The brilliant plumage of a kingfisher fluttering on the edge of the stone bird bath at the bottom of the garden distracted Anne Hammond from her train of thought.
 The intensity of recalling an old past episode had given her a headache.
 She got up, looked at the clock and took some tablets.
 Her mind switched to the Sunday Adeline had set aside for her official engagement.
 Her future in-laws were coming to the house and she had asked her mother to cook for that special lunch party.
 She made a note of asking her for some more details